BarthV/alertmanager-deadman-receiver/README.md

 ### Endpoints

-* `/webhook` - alertmanager target URL where to POST alerts webhooks to be monitored
+* `/webhook` - alertmanager webhook receiver URL.
+All monitored watchdogs should be routed here.
 * `/ping` - liveness endpoint

 There's no internal metrics at the moment.
 (PR are welcome)